 BELISA RODRIGUES • GENERAL MANAGER (OUTGOING)

 Belisa Rodrigues is the General Manager of the African Arts Institute based in Cape Town and manages the day to day operations of the Arterial Network.
 She holds a Bachelor of Fine Arts Degree, a Post Graduate Diploma in Management and an MBA from UCT.
 She worked in the private sector for a number of years as Operations Manager for a global beer brand, has been involved in various freelance arts projects and has travelled extensively.

 ESPERA G. DONOUVOSSI • PROJECTS MANAGER: NATIONAL CHAPTERS

-Espera Donouvossi, a Benin-born arts journalist, is the Projects Manager/Translator for Arterial Network since March 2011.
+Espera Donouvossi, a Benin-born arts journalist, is the Projects Manager: National chapters for Arterial Network.
 He is a graduate of Linguistics and Communication (French) and International Relations from University of Abomey-Calavi in Benin.
 He went to South Africa in 2008 to study English Applied Communicative Skills after which he worked as a research assistant and translator for the Consultancy Creativity Arts and Jobs (CAJ) in Johannesburg headed by Avril Joffe-Hunter, an expert in the African Creative Economy and Cultural Policy.